MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 For the asynchronous OUT case the driver supports explicit feedback only.
 A feedback endpoint must be implemented in the respective alternate setting of the AS interface.
 The driver does not support implicit feedback.

 There is currently limited support for devices using a shared clock for multiple endpoints.

-For the Adaptive IN case the driver does not support a feedforward endpoint.
+For the Adaptive IN case the driver does not support a feed forward endpoint.
 If such an endpoint is present in the alternate setting, it will be ignored.
 The driver handles the Adaptive IN stream in the same way as an Asynchronous IN stream.

 The size of isochronous packets created by the device must be within the limits specified in FMT-2.0 section 2.3.1.1.
 This means that the deviation of actual packet size from nominal size must not exceed +/- one audio slot (audio slot = channel count samples).